koneke55/sk.github.io/_pages/about.md

   enabled: false
 ---

 I am **Sambou KONE**, a PhD aspirant in Electrical & Computer Engineering with research interests at the intersection of **Machine Learning**, **Computer Vision**, and **Embedded Systems**.
-I hold dual Bachelor's degrees in Computer Engineering & Telecom at National School of Engineering, Bamako, Mali as second 2 rank holder out of 16, and Electroncics & Communications Engineering, graduating as Batch topper with 9.106 out 10 GPA at  Jain University, Bangalore.
+I hold dual Bachelor's degrees in Computer Engineering & Telecom from National School of Engineering, Bamako, Mali, where I ranked 2nd out of 16 students, and Electronics & Communications Engineering from Jain University, Bangalore, graduating as Batch Topper with a **CGPA of 3.64/4.00 (9.106/10)**.

 ## Research Interests